zudello/zudello-knowledge-base/Knowledge Base/2 Managing your account/Setting up default coding.md

 # Setting up default coding

 Default coding automatically applies specific dimensions (subsidiary and location) to documents you manually upload.
-You can have have different default coding settings for each team you belong to.
+You can set different default coding settings for each team you belong to.

-> Note: the subsidiary and location dimensions may be named differently within your team.
+> Note: your team may use different names for the subsidiary and location dimensions.

 ### Key points about default coding